friendly/MLBlogos/README.md

 Here are all the logos, retrieved from the `inst/png` folder of the source package.
 For this document they are displayed using HTML `<img >` tags.
-(Except that in a GitHub they are displayed one-by-one, rather than in an array)
+(Except that in a GitHub document they are displayed one-by-one, rather than in an array.)

 ``` r
 library(glue)